ballerina-platform/module-ballerina-uuid/README.md

 This module provides functions related to UUID(Universally unique identifier).

-For more information go to [The Uuid Module](https://ballerina.io/swan-lake/learn/api-docs/ballerina/uuid/).

 For example demonstrations of the usage, go to [Ballerina By Examples](https://ballerina.io/swan-lake/learn/by-example/).

 ## Issues and Projects